nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 MCUboot with the USB DFU requires a larger partition.
 To increase the partition, define the ``PM_STATIC_YML_FILE`` variable that provides the path to the :file:`pm_static.yml` static configuration file in the :file:`configuration` directory for the build target of your choice.

-These additional options and configuration file can be passed into CMake by using the ``--`` separator when building the sample.
+For instructions on how to set these additional options and configuration at build time, see :ref:`cmake_options` and :ref:`configure_application`.

-For example:
+See the following command-line instruction for an example:

 .. code-block:: console